dinoallo/image-squash-server/README.md

 This project provides CLI tools for manipulating container images using containerd.
 The main commands are `rebase` and `remove`.

+There is also an internal verification helper (`verify-base`) used to confirm that one image is derived from a specified base image by checking the prefix of its layer chain.

 ## Rebase Logic